Craig Roberts

 Peter Karrie

-Peter Karrie is a musical theatre legend.
-Officially "the world's favourite Phantom" has played the role to great and widespread acclaim in London, Toronto, Hong Kong, Singapore and Vancouver.
-He was, among other roles, Judas in Jesus Christ Superstar, Jean Valjean (for three and a half years) in Les Miserables and originated the role of Che in Evita.
-Peter is now thrilling audiences across the country with his touring show.
+Peter Karrie has played the role of the Phantom of the Opera on more occasions than any other actor, some 2700 occasions in total in London, Toronto, Hong Kong, Singapore and Vancouver.
+He also played Judas in Jesus Christ Superstar, Jean Valjean (for three and a half years) in Les Miserables, and originated the role of Che in Evita.

-Further information on Peter can be found at the BBC website www.bbc.co.uk and his own official site www.peterkarrie.com
+Further information on Peter Karrie can be found his own website www.peterkarrie.com

 Denise Leigh